 Over and above, I want to thank Australian Mutual Bank, BCCM, COBA, Credit Unions, Co-operatives and Mutual Banks who are supporters of AMF and have actively strengthened our cause and objectives through donations and encouragement.
-My thanks and appreciation to all Directors, Management, staff and members for their support over the last twelve months.
+My thanks and appreciation to all Directors, Management, staff and members of those organisations for their support over the last twelve months.

-On a domestic note, despite the Covid lockdowns imposed, AMF has continued to provide funds to Barnardos Australia to enable the work they are so passionate about to continue their programs by assisting youth and children in Australia who are at risk of abuse or neglect.
+On a domestic note, AMF has donated \$100,000 this year to Barnardos Australia to enable the programs to continue, by assisting youth and children in Australia who are at risk of abuse or neglect.